livecycle/preevy/site/docs/recipes/faster-build.md

 Using Amazon [Elastic Container Registry](https://aws.amazon.com/ecr/) as your image registry requires creating a "repository" before pushing an image.
 When creating image refs for ECR, Preevy uses a slightly different scheme, because image names (the part after the slash) cannot be dynamic - so the dynamic part is moved to the tag.

-Example, with the same project and registry above:
+For example, with the same project and registry above:

 - Non-ECR image ref: `my-registry/my-project-frontend:12abcdef`
 - ECR image ref for the existing repository `my-repo`: `my-registry/my-repo:my-project-frontend-12abcdef`